Provenance Graph Kernel: Empirical Evaluation

 \subsection{Data sets}

-We employed six provenance data sets in our evaluation; they were produced by three different applications: MIMIC~\citep{MIMIC-III}, CollabMap~\cite{Ramchurn2013}, and a \pg\ simulator.
+We employed six provenance data sets in our evaluation; they were produced by three different applications: MIMIC~\cite{MIMIC-III}, CollabMap~\cite{Ramchurn2013}, and a \pg\ simulator.
 These applications cover a spectrum of human and computational processes.
 The first, MIMIC, records solely human activity; the second, CollabMap, is created with computational workflows driven by human inputs, whereas \pg\ is a fully synthetic system.
-We now provide an overview of these applications.